lasarus/C-Compiler/README.md

 The linker is still under development, and will most likely not work for any non-trivial program.

 ## Self compilation
-To start self compilation run the command:
+For self compilation, use the command:

-    ./self_compile.sh
-The compiler will then compile itself, and the resulting compiler will in turn also compile itself, and so on in an infinite loop.
-Assembly output from the first generation compiler will be put in asm/, and the output from the following generations is put in asm2/.
+    make self-compile

+The resulting binaries are `bin/cc2`, and `bin/cc3` for the second and third generations.
-These directories can then be compared to find bugs, they should be exactly identical.
+The binaries are expected to be exactly identical.

 ## Testing
-A basic test runner script is implemented.
+To run tests, use the command:

+	make check

-It runs all `*.c` files in `tests/` and aborts if any of them fails during compilation or runtime.
+This compiles and runs all `tests/*.c` files and ensures that there are no errors during compilation or run time.
-It also self-compiles twice, and checks that the outputs are identical.
+It also self compiles and checks that the second and third generations are identical.
-Use the following command to run the tests:

-    ./run_tests.sh